BrunoMVPCosta/BrunoMVPCosta.github.io/_posts/2016-11-03-how-to-use-decimal-mongodb-csharp.markdown

 Surprised?
 I hope not.

-So, to deal with money in .NET we should use decimal or apply the [money pattern](http://martinfowler.com/eaaCatalog/money.html).
+So, to deal with money in [.NET](https://www.microsoft.com/net) we should use decimal or apply the [money pattern](http://martinfowler.com/eaaCatalog/money.html).

 So far so good.

-I have recently started a personal project and I chose to give MongoDB a try.
+I have recently started a personal project and I chose to give [MongoDB](https://www.mongodb.com/) a try.
 In this project I will work with money and naturally I started using `decimal` for it.
 Unfortunally, when I started implementing the data access layer I realized MongoDB didn't support `decimal`.
-It does support `double`, however it will not have the expected behaviour as we saw previous in this post.
+MongoDB does support `double`, however it will not have the expected behaviour as we saw previous in this post.

 To solve this, first, I changed all my code to use `Int64` instead of `decimal`.
 I thought it would work just fine and it did work, but the quality of the code wasn't the best... and I was doing a modification on my domain based on my data layer.
 Definitely, not a good thing to do.